Ely Valley Railway: Ely Tidal Harbour

-The Penarth company now recommended a narrow gauge connection, and the idea seemed attractive to the Ely Valley Railway directors.
+The Penarth company now recommended a narrow gauge connection, and the idea seemed attractive to the Ely Valley Railway (EVR) directors.
 In addition to the EVR converting its system to the narrow gauge, this could best be achieved by the South Wales Railway laying a third rail, to make mixed gauge track between Llantrisant and the junction for Penarth; in fact the scheme escalated to include the route as far as the Bute East Dock, mutual running powers being offered.
-The South Wales Railway was not hostile to these arrangements, but wished to get GWR acquiescence.
+The South Wales Railway was not hostile to these arrangements, but wished to get Great Western Railway (GWR) acquiescence.
 In fact the GWR were entirely opposed to the plan, seeing no benefit to compensate for the expense of carrying it out, and the negotiations were at an end; the EVR had wrapped up a number of secondary, but important, issues in the talks, and now these were lost as well.

 As a fallback, the EVR and the Penarth company discussed the building of a connecting line between the two systems; all seemed to be going well, with discussion of assistance with funding.
 But in March 1860 the magnitude of the costs involved in building the new line and converting the existing EVR system was addressed, and it was quickly seen that the whole thing was not affordable.

 Opening the line

-The EVR was not yet fully open, and thoughts now turned urgently to the working arrangements for their line.
-On 15 June 1860, an agreement was concluded with the joint operating committee of the South Wales Railway and the Great Western Railway as to the working of the Mwyndy branch by the GWR, and a corresponding agreement for the Ely Valley main line was finalised soon after.
+The Ely Valley Railway (EVR) was not yet fully open, and thoughts now turned urgently to the working arrangements for their line.
+On 15 June 1860, an agreement was concluded with the joint operating committee of the South Wales Railway and the Great Western Railway (GWR) as to the working of the Mwyndy branch by the GWR, and a corresponding agreement for the Ely Valley main line was finalised soon after.
 The effective date of these agreements was to be 1 August 1860.

 On 2 August 1860 a ceremonial opening of the lines took place.
 As well as the Mwyndy branch, the main line ran from Llantrisant station to Penrhiwfer, a little beyond Tonyrefail, where there were important collieries.
 There were two short branches: one was to Castellau, diverging north-eastward not far north of Llantrisant; the other was to Gellirhaidd, running to the west from a point not far south of Penrhiwfer.

 The Mwyndy branch was extended to Brofiscin, opening on 8 January 1862.